-The future of the world in the next 10 years is all played out on the thread of two opposing trends: on the one hand, the infrastructural one, which could make us communicate and work without depending on the “old” internet service providers.
-Projects like Kuiper, Jeff Bezos' startup that plans the launch of 3000 satellites to spread the internet and computers everywhere, will take the network to remote areas of the world.
-Starlink by Elon Musk goes even further, with the project of a "space" internet and 12000 satellites in orbit that they threaten to be a problem even for observing the stars from the ground.
+The future of the world in the next 10 years is all played out on the thread of two opposing trends: on the one hand, the infrastructural one, which could make us communicate and work without depending on the "old" internet service providers.
+Projects such as Kuiper, Jeff Bezos' startup that plans the launch of 3000 satellites to spread the internet and computers everywhere, will bring the network even to remote areas of the world.
+Elon Musk's Starlink goes even further, with the project of a "space" internet and 12000 satellites in orbit that they threaten to be a problem even for observing the stars from the ground.

-On the political level, however, the trend seems to be in the opposite direction: the future of the world could see "Splinternet“, The separation of the internet into multiple local networks.
-A project that is not easy to implement, but China and Russia have opened more than one reflection on the topic.
-And the recent riots in Iran with the consequent closure of the "national web space" to avoid the spread of protests are a more than concrete example of the "fragmented" future that could await us.
+On the political level, however, the trend seems to be in the opposite direction: the future of the world could see "Splinternet", the separation of the internet into several local networks.
+A project that is indeed not easy to implement, but China and Russia have opened more than one reflection on the subject.
+And the very recent riots in Iran with the consequent closure of the" national web space "to avoid the spread of protests are a more than concrete example of the "fragmented" future that could await us.

-Going to the hospital will become completely useless and outdated for different types of ailments, thanks to innovations in medical assistance and especially in diagnostics.
-THE wearable devices they will be widespread and commonly used objects, and will be able to monitor and record more and more vital parameters.
+Going to the hospital will become completely useless and outdated for different types of ailments, thanks to innovations in medical care and especially in diagnostics.
+THE wearable devices they will be widespread and commonly used objects, and will be able to monitor and record more and more vital signs.
 A group of doctors (public and perhaps more quickly private) will open up to remote assistance services thanks to the analysis of our body data.
-With the help of artificial intelligence it will be possible to intervene in case of problems faster than today in some emergency room.
+With the help of artificial intelligence, it will be possible to intervene in the event of problems more quickly than we do today in some emergency rooms.

-Hospitals will not be harmed by it, on the contrary: the world in the future will ensure that with the decongestion of some structures they will be able to focus on the efficiency of treatments.
-Even the doctors present on site will have more time to dedicate, skipping waiting times and the first approach with the patient: it will be enough scan your biometric data to get a first picture of the situation.
+Hospitals will not derive any damage from it, on the contrary: the world in the future will ensure that with the decongestion of some structures they will be able to focus on the efficiency of treatments.
+Even the doctors present on site will have more time to dedicate by skipping waiting times and the first approach with the patient: it will be enough scan your biometric data to get a first picture of the situation.

 Risks onemployment aspect I have already spoken at length: AI will surpass us in many daily aspects of life in the future, and perhaps this will lead to a "political" brake on its use.
 Or even win-win solutions like the universal basic income.
-The theme in the future world, in short, will no longer be just that of the advent of an artificial intelligence, but the search for a fair and harmonious coexistence with it.
+In short, the theme in the future world will no longer be just that of the advent of artificial intelligence, but the search for a fair and harmonious coexistence with it.

 A new species of birds: drones

 I drones they are becoming a key element of our infrastructures: their use is growing rapidly in the fields of defenseand scientific research and also some shipments.
 In the next 10 years, their adoption will be even more massive (and regulated, hopefully): the futurologist Thomas Frey believes that by the end of the new decade there will be a billion drones flying in the skies of the planet.
-Some may venture that given the decline in the bird population around the world, a "species replacement" is being made.
+Some will hazard a guess that given the decline in bird populations around the world, a "species replacement" is taking place.
 Who can tell?

 An energy revolution